realmocean/realmocean-site/versioned_docs/version-1.6.0/providers/licensing/licensing-models/quota.md

 -   Number of request per day
 -   ... you name it

-Quota is just a fixed number, it doesn't change from validation to validation, but will change when user acquires new licenses or licenses get activated/deactivated via NetLicensing API / Console.
+Quota is just a fixed number, it doesn't change from validation to validation, but will change when user acquires new licenses or licenses get activated/deactivated via AppLicensing API / Console.
 As a vendor, you keep control of the quota.

 Reported quota is a sum of quotas of all active licenses at the time of validation.
 Value '-1' indicates unlimited quota.
 In case an active license exists with quota '-1', overall quota is also '-1', regardless of other licenses.